 1 tablespoon flour

-Step 1: Add the bits of pork belly or bacon into a large pot or Dutch oven and render the fat on medium heat until meat turns golden-brown and crispy, about 8-10 minutes.
+Step 1: Add the bits of pork belly or fatback into a large pot or Dutch oven and render the fat on medium heat until meat turns golden-brown and crispy, about 8-10 minutes.
 When ready, remove the meat pieces with a slotted spoon and put aside in a small bowl.
 Keep the rendered fat in the skillet.

 Step 2: Add minced onion into the pot and sauté in the hot fat until translucent, about 6-8 minutes.